Mackerel – catch – cook – consume

 - how to clean mackerel – Sean’s way

 All this aboard Sean’s boat ‘All My Sons’.

 First, Sean will show you how to catch your mackerel on the reef top not far from Staithes harbour, we’ll provide all the rods & tackle you’ll need.
 Then back into Staithes harbour where Tricia will join the boat and while Sean will be demonstrating how to clean & prepare the mackerel for cooking, Tricia will be getting every thing ready to show you how to barbecue and smoke your mackerel.
 Then with some fresh crusty bread and salad you will be able to enjoy your mackerel, as it should be, caught, cooked and consumed all within an hour or so.

-The trip will last for approximately three hours, we’ll provide all the equipment you need to catch and cook the mackerel, as well as fresh crusty bread and salad, plates and knives and forks.
+The trip will last for approximately three to four hours depending on mackerel location / abundance, we’ll provide all the equipment you need to catch and cook the mackerel, as well as fresh crusty bread and salad, plates and knives and forks.
 However, you will need to bring any beverages you may wish to consume..!
 You will also need to be dressed warmly, it is always a few degrees colder at sea than on land, so layers are a good idea as well as waterproofs, but you may need sunscreen too it’s surprising how easy it is to catch the sun, as well as mackerel, while on a boat.

 Cost is £10.00 per person per hour.

 The boat ‘All My Sons’ is licensed and insured to carry passengers.